ragle/searchlight/assets/docs_markdown.md

 ###```_$```

-*Object* - Contains a server side jQuery object.
-Can be used in your DOM manipulation methods if you extend the Searchable Document object for your own use case.
+*Object* - Contains a server-side jQuery object.
+Can be used in your DOM manipulation methods if you [extend the SearchableDocument object](#extending-the-searchabledocument-object) for your own use case.

 <a name="methods"></a>
 ###Methods